 Eevee is one of the best Pokémon you can get in Pokémon Go because in addition to being adorable, it has serious range.
 Before any angry Jigglypuffs get in touch, when we say range we mean in relation to its evolutions.

 Different to most other Pokémon, Eevee is able to evolve into eight other Pokémon, each a different type from its Normal-type origins.
-At the moment, Pokémon Go has seven of the franchise’s eight Eevee evolutions available, with only the Fairy-type Sylveon still to make it into the game.

 Below we’ll guide you through all the ways it’s possible to evolve Eevee so that you can get the evolutionary form you want.